-2. Chant OM--OM is considered to be the ‘primordial sound’.
-Even before the material creation came into existence there was only the natural humming energy which resembled the sound of OM.
+2. Chant OM – OM is considered to be the ‘primordial sound’.
+Even before the material creation came into existence there was only the natural humming energy that resembled the sound of OM.
 The pattern would be chanting OM 21 times and every time you begin with a deep breath and chant as you exhale.

+The first 7 times keep the ‘Ooo” sound long and ‘Mmm’ very short like; Next 7 times keep both the ‘Ooo’ and ‘Mmm’ sound equal like; And the last 7 times keep the ‘Ooo’ sound short and ‘Mmm’ sound long.
 Don’t forget to start with a deep breath and chant as you exhale.
 This is the technique that I practiced, and I actually felt connected to my baby inside.
-In fact , I used to inform my child by keeping a hand on my stomach, that “Mumma is now going to chant OM so chant along;”
+In fact, I used to inform my child by keeping a hand on my stomach, that “Mumma is now going to chant OM so chant along;”

 3. Practice Anulom Vilom Pranayam

 Anulom Vilom for 10-15 min is also very effective.
-Anulom Vilom is a Pranayam technique, however 10-15 rounds of the same leaves you feeling refreshed and in control of your breath and prana (energy).
+Anulom Vilom is a Pranayam technique, however, 10-15 rounds of the same leave you feeling refreshed and in control of your breath and prana (energy).
 You can learn the technique from a qualified Yoga teacher.